 Menopause and HRT:

-Moderate to severe vasomotor symptoms or vulvar and vaginal atrophy due to menopause.
-Hypoestrogenism due to hypogonadism, castration or primary ovarian failure.
-Postmenopausal osteoporosis prevention.
+Moderate to severe vasomotor symptoms of menopause.
+Moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.
+Prevention of postmenopausal osteoporosis.

 May be potentiated by CYP3A4 inhibitors (eg, erythromycin, clarithromycin, ketoconazole, itraconazole, ritonavir, grapefruit juice).
 May be antagonized by CYP3A4 inducers (eg, phenobarbital, carbamazepine, rifampin, St. John’s wort).
 Concomitant thyroid replacement; may need to increase thyroid dose.
 May interfere with lab tests (eg, thyroid, PT, coagulation factors, glucose tolerance, HDL/LDL, triglycerides, hormone concentrations, other binding or plasma proteins).

 Back pain, headache, pain in the extremity, nausea, diarrhea, gastroenteritis, insomnia, emotional lability, upper RTI, sinusitis, nasopharyngitis, weight increase, breast pain, post-menopausal bleeding, uterine fibroid, vaginal hemorrhage, ovarian cyst, endometrial thickening, viral infection, moniliasis genital, accidental injury; thromboembolism, neoplasms.